seatrix/Underwater_acoustic_modem/Home.md

 **09-11-May-2015**

 Found some output but they were not the same as we sent in transmitter.
 We sent " Hello world 00#" but attachment is something we received.
 [Output Message in Receiver](https://bitbucket.org/repo/Lx4j45/images/611252069-Capture.PNG)

+**12-14-May-2015**

+Worked Decoding in Receiver, but so far the output is still not good. ( although working online with Prof Eldon)